tobiasqueck/ui5con2022/README.md

-# UI5Con 2022 -
+# UI5Con 2022 - Building SAP Fiori apps with flexible open-source modules

-This repository contains our demo script and example service from UI5Con 2022.
+This repository contains the demo script and example service used at UI5Con 2022 in session [“Building SAP Fiori apps with flexible open-source modules"](https://openui5.org/ui5con/germany2022/slides/2022-UI5con-1_7-Ashley-Tung-Final.pdf).
 The demo is intended show the amazing interplay between community projects, open-ux-tools, Fiori tools and Fiori elements FPM.

+**Just to be sure:** this is a demo script, nothing else, no delivered software or promise of future features etc.

 ## Target Application
 ![target app](./wireframes.png)